-The purpose of this question is to establish the type of impairment(s) you experience currently as a result of your health condition or illness.
-In answering this question, you should consider whether you are affected in any of these areas while receiving any treatment or medication or using devices to help you such as a hearing aid for example.
+Do any of your conditions or illnesses affect you in any of the following areas?
+Please consider whether you are affected in any of these areas while receiving any treatment or medication or using devices to help you such as a hearing aid for example.